-I felt an irrational fear as I was walking through the streets of Ceský Krumlov at nightfall.
+I felt an irrational fear as I was walking through the streets of Český Krumlov at nightfall.
 A breeze ruffled the leaves – I jumped.
 A cat crossed in front of me – I screamed.
-It was just the shock I was looking for to put me on my toes, and get me out of my comfort zone.
+I scanned the streets noticing that I was all alone.
+It was late – 9 pm – on a weeknight and by this time it had seemed that the restaurants and pubs had already closed shop for the night.
+Walking alone at nightfall through an unfamiliar town was just the shock I was looking for to put me on my toes and get me out of my comfort zone.

-I arrived to Ceský Krumlov by bus from the quaint mountain town town of Salzburg.
-I heard about this charming European destination years ago and finally found myself with the time to visit.
-Ceský Krumlov is located between Salzburg and Prague, and with my final destination being Prague I couldn’t miss it!
-I stepped off the bus to bitter, icy weather, and dragged my bag through the cobblestone streets on my way to my Airbnb.
-With sparse streetlights the moon guided me as I crossed over the Vlatva River on my way just out of old town.
+I arrived in Český Krumlov by bus from the quaint mountain town of Salzburg.
+I heard about this charming European destination years ago and finally found a route that made sense.
+It was the perfect time to stop as I crossed from Austria to Czechia to spend Christmas in Prague.
+When I got off the bus, bitterly cold weather greeted me.
+I wrapped my scarf tightly around my neck and drug my bag through the cobblestone streets on my way to my Airbnb.
+With sparse streetlights, the moon guided me as I crossed over the Vltava River on my way out of old town…

-My few days spent in Ceský Krumlov were those out of a medieval fairytale book.
+My few days spent in Český Krumlov were those out of a medieval fairytale book.
 A town that was settled in as early as the 8th-century has somehow managed to retain the sense that it is in fact still the 8th-century.
 I walked across bridges and through narrow alleys.
 Always lost, but never panicked.
 Popping into bars for a pint of beer, or the lovely Apotheka for a brilliant cocktail.
-I walked around taking in the scenery from each unique street.
-And climbed the hill up to Ceský Krumlov Castle to look out over the entire town spread out in front of me.
+I got lost in the streets awing over the details of each building, and when I wanted to see the town from above, I climbed the hill up to Český Krumlov Castle and was struck with wonder at what was laid out before me.